 Are there any offset smokers?
 Check out our guide on smoking a turkey in an offset smoker.

 While these steps may seem like the simplest ones, they can be difficult if you’re not completely sure what you’re looking for.
 There are many options out there, so here are my tips.
 Always choose ones with no added ingredients or flavors.
 You can add flavor later with injectors, rubs, or brine.

 Thoroughly clean the turkey by removing the neck, gizzards, and other parts inside the turkey.
 Reach inside the turkey and remove the neck.
-When the bird is completely thawed, you should find something loose inside the neck cavity.
+You should find something loose inside the neck cavity when the bird is completely thawed.